On some generalized Rapoport-Zink spaces: Ekedahl-Oort stratifications for good reductions of Rapoport-Zink spaces

-In this section, we discuss some applications to K3 surfaces and their moduli in mixed characteristic.
-We will first construct and study the Ekedahl-Oort stratification for the special fibers of our Rapoport-Zink spaces, motivated by the study of Artin invariants of K3 surfaces.
-Then we will discuss some examples of Rapoport-Zink spaces of orthogonal type.
-Finally, we will apply our constructions of Rapoport-Zink uniformization and Ekedahl-Oort stratifications to moduli spaces of K3 surfaces.
-Again, we assume $p>2$ in this section.
+In this section, we will construct and study Ekedahl-Oort stratifications for the special fibers of our Rapoport-Zink spaces of abelian type, motivated by the study of Artin invariants of K3 surfaces.
+Then we will discuss some special interesting cases, namely, the fully Hodge-Newton decomposable cases, cf. \cite{GoHeNi}.
+In the next section we will further specialize to orthogonal groups.
+As before, we assume $p>2$ in this section.